obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 ### Other offenses

-Users who commit these offenses will receive a warning.
+Users who commit these offenses will receive a timeout and/or a warning.
 Repeated violations or failure to comply may result in a ban from official Obsidian community channels.

 Examples of **Other offenses** include: